 Make sure that this routine is the same every single time.
 Remember, you want bedtime to be as predictable as possible for your child.
 After your bedtime routine is complete, be boring.
 Lots of children will try to ‘drag out’ bedtime by playing games, throwing toys out of the crib, standing up, etc.

 If your child has thrown their blanket or favorite teddy out of their cot, calmly return the item without saying a word.
 Be boring, and the games shouldn’t last too long!

-Remembering that our children love predictability, it is a good idea to have your child sleep in the same place at the same time every day.
-This means that nap time should happen in the same place as nighttime sleep – rather than in car seats, pushchairs, your lap at the coffee shop, etc.
+Remembering that our children love predictability.
+It is a good idea to have your child’s sleep in the same place at the same time every day.
+This means that nap time should happen in the same place as nighttime sleep.
+Rather than in car seats, pushchairs, your lap at the coffee shop, etc.